-Our primary academic program is the juris doctor (JD) degree, which includes our Accelerated JD program and our joint degree programs: JD-MBA, JD-PhD, JD-LLM in International Human Rights, and JD-LLM in Taxation.
+Our primary academic program is the juris doctor (JD) degree, which includes our joint degree programs: JD-MBA, JD-PhD, JD-LLM in Taxation, and JD-LLM in International Human Rights.

 We also offer a Two-Year JD program designed for internationally educated attorneys, as well as opportunities for students to transfer or become a visiting student at Northwestern Law.